 Asking for Visitation

-Because the Code of Virginia recognizes a grandparent as someone with a legitimate interest, you have the right to request visitation.
+Depending on your state’s laws, you may have the right to request visitation.
 Don’t be surprised if the court process appears cold and callous.
 The court is required to look out for the child’s best interest.
 That means you could be asked to submit to a psychological evaluation or a mental health exam.

 Grandparents Loss of Legitimate Interest